pixel

 The Office of Civil Rights issued a “Dear Colleague” letter and additional guidance further explaining the rights of students with disabilities to participate in extracurricular activities in 2013.

-You can find more information about additional aspects of Access to General Education.
+Read more about Access to General Education.